Key information

 What costs are funded?

-Please download our budget template and upload a complete version as part of your application on our grant system.
+Please download our budget template and send us a complete version as part of your application.
 Please note that amounts should be indicated in pounds sterling (£) and rounded to the nearest pound.
 All costs must be justified in the indicated column.

 Salary